ceph/ceph/doc/rados/configuration/network-config-ref.rst

 addresses.

-``ms_bind_port_min``
+.. confval:: ms_bind_port_min

-:Description: The minimum port number to which an OSD or MDS daemon will bind.
+   The minimum port number to which an OSD or MDS daemon will bind.

-:Type: 32-bit Integer
+   :type: 32-bit Integer
-:Default: ``6800``
+   :default: ``6800``
+   :required: No

+.. confval:: ms_bind_port_max

+   The maximum port number to which an OSD or MDS daemon will bind.

+   :type: 32-bit Integer
+   :default: ``7300``
+   :required: No

+.. confval:: ms_bind_ipv4

+   Enables Ceph daemons to bind to IPv4 addresses.

+   :type: Boolean
+   :default: ``true``
    :Required: No

-``ms_bind_port_max``

-:Description: The maximum port number to which an OSD or MDS daemon will bind.
-:Type: 32-bit Integer
-:Default: ``7300``
-:Required: No.

-``ms_bind_ipv4``

-:Description: Enables Ceph daemons to bind to IPv4 addresses.
-:Type: Boolean
-:Default: ``true``
-:Required: No

-``ms_bind_ipv6``
+.. confval:: ms_bind_ipv6

-:Description: Enables Ceph daemons to bind to IPv6 addresses.
+   Enables Ceph daemons to bind to IPv6 addresses.

-:Type: Boolean
+   :type: Boolean
-:Default: ``false``
+   :default: ``false``
-:Required: No
+   :required: No

-``public_bind_addr``
+.. confval:: public_bind_addr

-:Description: In some dynamic deployments the Ceph MON daemon might bind
-              to an IP address locally that is different from the ``public_addr`` advertised to other peers in the network.
+   In some dynamic deployments the Ceph MON daemon might bind to an IP address locally that is different from the ``public_addr`` advertised to other peers in the network.
 The environment must ensure that routing rules are set correctly.
 If ``public_bind_addr`` is set the Ceph Monitor daemon will bind to it locally and use ``public_addr`` in the monmaps to advertise its address to peers.
 This behavior is limited to the Monitor daemon.

-:Type: IP Address
+   :type: IP Address
-:Required: No
+   :required: No
-:Default: N/A
+   :default: N/A